shenaniganeer/MyPepSquad-privacy/privacy-policy.md

 **Contact Me**

-  If you have any questions regarding this Privacy Policy or the App, please contact me at:
+  If you have any questions regarding this Privacy Policy or the App, please contact shenaniganeer.studios@gmail.com.

-  Email: shenaniganeer.studios@gmail.com